UsernameForGitHub21/ColbysBookStore3/ColbysBookStore/README.txt

 for now I will progress with out it and hope that it can be resolved withthe other issue as well but I have a feeling that it may produce more errors in the short future if this happens, I will have to stop progress until my code is functioning

+4:46
+Attempting to add the view for the next part produces an error, it states that the project must be able to build in order to procede and since I am unable to fix my errors for now there is nothing more I can do, I am hoping that some of my classmates will be able to help, if any show up to class today, if that fails then I will have to email my instructor and see if there is anytime for me to come in and ask questions.